 Jane Kamensky, Jonathan Trumbull Professor of American History in the Faculty of Arts and Sciences and Pforzheimer Foundation Director of the Schlesinger Library on the History of Women in America at the Radcliffe Institute for Advanced Study, Harvard University

-Moon Duchin RI ’19, associate professor of mathematics and director of Science, Technology, and Society, Tufts University
+Moon Duchin RI ’19, associate professor of mathematics and senior fellow in Tisch College of Civic Life, Tufts University

-Karin Agness Lips, founder and president, Network of enlightened Women
+Karin Lips, founder and president, Network of enlightened Women

 Mae M. Ngai, Lung Family Professor of Asian American Studies and professor of history, Columbia University